Ukraine's president takes his diplomatic campaign against Russia to Arab summit, G7

 Crimean Tatar leader Mustafa Dzhemilev accompanied Zelenskyy on the visit.

-However, Danilov’s office later posted a statement backtracking on his announcement and saying Zelenskyy would appear at the G-7 summit via video link.
+However, Danilov’s office later posted a statement backtracking on his announcement and saying Zelenskyy would appear at the G-7 summit via video.
 Zelenskyy’s movements are kept secret for security reasons.

-Meanwhile, Russia’s forces kept up their long-range bombardment of Ukrainian targets while drones reportedly damaged train lines behind their front line.
+Meanwhile, Russian forces kept up their long-range bombardment of Ukrainian targets while drones reportedly damaged train lines behind their front line.

 Thursday’s blast prompted renewed suspicions about possible Ukrainian saboteur activity behind Russian lines.